-The University is required by the English Fluency in Higher Education Act of the Commonwealth of Pennsylvania to determine that all individuals who teach possess adequate English language fluency for effective communication with students.
-The English Language Institute (ELI) administers the English Comprehensibility Test to newly appointed TAs who are non-native English speakers in the week before classes begin in the fall.
+The University of Pittsburgh English Language Institute (ELI) administers the English Comprehensibility Test to newly appointed TAs who are non-native English speakers during the incoming graduate student orientation periof before classes begin in the fall.
 The test is scored 1 (poor) - 5 (very good).
 A score of 3 is required for laboratory teaching assistants, while a score of 4 is required for recitation instructors.
-Linguistics 0018, a class in speaking English, is required of students receiving scores of 1 or 2.
+Non-native students must register for Linguistics 0018, a class in speaking English, if they receive scores of 1 or 2.
 Tutoring is required of students who get a score of 3.
-In both cases, a satisfactory grade in the course/tutoring must be earned, and the student's score must increase by at least one (e.g., from 2 to 3 or from 3 to 4) at the next testing in the Spring term.
+In both cases, a satisfactory grade in the course or in tutoring must be earned, and the student's score must increase by at least one (e.g., from 2 to 3 or from 3 to 4) at the next testing in the Spring term.
+Students who routinely miss class or tutoring sessions will be warned in writing after two misses.
+If a student misses four classes or tutoring sessions, the student will be placed on academic probation.
 The inability to attain adequate performance is grounds for nonrenewal of financial aid (TA, TF, GSR, GSA).
-Students who do not demonstrate sufficient improvement on the Comprehensibility Test face dismissal from the graduate program.
+Students who do not demonstrate sufficient improvement on the Comprehensibility Test may face dismissal from the graduate program.

 - 2.9.d.
 Teaching Requirement: At least two calendar terms of teaching experience that includes student contact are required of all Ph.D. candidates.
 The minimum teaching assignment will consist of one laboratory section or one recitation section per week for each of the two terms.
-Non-contact assignments, such as working in a stockroom or instrument room, do not fulfill this requirement.
 The teaching requirement must be fulfilled within the student's first two calendar years in the graduate program.
-(Students who are non-native English speakers should note Section 2.9.c.) - 2.9.e.
-Residency Requirement: A total of six terms of full residence are required for the Ph.D. degree.
-A term of full residence is defined as the satisfactory completion of four 3-credit courses or equivalent units of work.
-Students entering graduate school with an M.S. degree or the equivalent may be granted a waiver for two of the six terms.
-During any term that dissertation research is being pursued, a student must register for at least one-quarter residence.
-It is not possible to earn the Ph.D. degree by evening study alone. - 2.9.f.
+(Students who are non-native English speakers should review.
+Section 2.9.c.) - 2.9.e.
+Residency Requirement: The minimum credit requirement for the PhD degree is met by six terms of registration as a graduate student for 12 or more credits per term or the equivalent number of credits in a reduced load.
+This corresponds to 72 credits required for a PhD.
+A term of full registration is defined as the satisfactory completion of four 3-credit courses or equivalent units of research.

+No more than 30 credits may be accepted to meet the minimum credit requirement for students entering the graduate program with an M.S. degree (or its equivalent) awarded by another institution,

+During any term that dissertation research is being conducted, a student must register for at least 3 credits, if total credits earned to date are less than 72.
+When total credits earned are 72 or greater, student should register for zero credits full-time dissertation study (FTDB 3999).

+It is not possible to earn the Ph.D. degree by evening study alone.

+- 2.9.f.
 Divisional Requirements: In addition to the requirements specified above, graduate students in the Ph.D. program must satisfy any supplemental requirements set forth by the various Divisions of the Department.
 These requirements are appended to this document. - 2.9.g.
-Grades: Students must achieve the minimum GPA established by their departments, in no case less than 3.00, to be eligible to undergo the preliminary examination, to take the comprehensive examination, to be admitted to candidacy for the PhD degree, and to be graduated.
+Grades: A student with full graduate status is automatically placed on probation whenever his or her cumulative GPA falls below 3.00.
+Students whose cumulative GPA is less than 3.00, cannot pass the preliminary examination, and are not eligible to take the comprehensive examination, to be admitted to candidacy for the PhD degree, and to graduate.